 Complications from DORV may include:

-Children with this congenital heart disease may need to take antibiotics before dental treatment.
+Children with this heart condition may need to take antibiotics before dental treatment.
 This prevents infections around the heart.
 Antibiotics may also be needed after surgery.

 When to Contact a Medical Professional